 Next Steps for an Aging Roof

 With aging shingles, the next step is replacement.
-Constantly patching and repairing can become just as costly as a roof replacement, with added headaches.
+Constantly patching and repairing can become just as costly as a replacement, with added headaches.
 Here at Ranch Roofing, we are strongly against roofing over tired shingles.
-This is not the proper approach to fixing an aging roof and will lead to more issues down the road.
-The correct process is to remove old shingles and start fresh from a bare roof deck.
+This is not the proper approach to fixing an aging roofing system and will lead to more issues down the road.
+The correct process is to remove old shingles and start fresh from a bare deck.

 For more about signs of an aging or old roof, check out this post from our supplier, Owens Corning.